 The image we portray sends an important message to our clients, as well as influences how we feel about ourselves.
 Therefore, as soloists, we too need to consider our professional image and how to dress for success.

 Some solosists do not place too much importance on dressing up for work, particularly when many work from home offices.
-In my view, however, there are many reasons why soloists should have consideration for their professional image and what they wear.
+In my view, however, there are many reasons why you should consider your professional image and what you wear.

 Images are so powerful because, however little you may like it, they do say something true about your personality.
 It’s no accident that you dress, talk and behave the way you do.

 Some soloists grab the first thing they see in the morning, whereas others put some thought into what is the most appropriate outfit for that day.
 Having an extensive wardrobe of all the latest fashions isn’t really necessary, particularly if you are working from home.
 Establishing your own professional image and a strong sense of individual personality and style is the key.
 You may only need a few quality signature pieces that reflect the individual style that you can mix and match.
 You don’t have to look different every day – you just need to look good and look professional.

 So if you are working from home…Get up and get dressed!
 Ditch the pj’s and trackie daks.
 Put on something smart and comfortable.

 While it helps to have a separate workplace in your home, a dedicated office phone line – well it’s the same with your personal brand and professional image.
 To be making calls, sending emails and acting in a professional way to run your business, means dressing in a professional way too.